apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrClone.en.rst

 ..
 XXX The original paragraph above does not match the function prototype.

-Unlike :c:func:`TSMimeHdrCopy`, you do not have to create the destination MIME header before cloning.
-Release the returned :c:type:`TSMLoc` handle with a call to :c:func:`TSHandleMLocRelease`.
+Unlike :func:`TSMimeHdrCopy`, you do not have to create the destination MIME header before cloning.
+Release the returned :cpp:type:`TSMLoc` handle with a call to :func:`TSHandleMLocRelease`.